Can I Sponsor My Brothers or Sisters (Siblings) to Immigrate to Canada

 If none of the above conditions apply to you, then you could consider the following options:

-(a) Sponsor your siblings under humanitarian and compassionate grounds
+(a) Sponsor your siblings on humanitarian and compassionate grounds

 Sometimes there are significant humanitarian reasons.
 Thus, you could ask the immigration officer to consider them while processing the application.
 However, do not have high hopes as the odds are most likely against you.
 Read the following article for more information: